 When heading into an EEOC mediation, it is important to be prepared to help create the best possible scenario for a settlement opportunity.
 Some tips to help the parties prepare for mediation include understanding the following considerations:

-- Worst Case: On the flip side, it is important to identify what the worst possible scenarios are for the case.
+• Worst Case: On the flip side, it is important to identify what the worst possible scenarios are for the case.
 This will help a party understand what the lowest end of a settlement range is.
-This requires a knowledge of how the case may resolve at trial and planning with this possible outcome in mind.
+This requires a knowledge of how the case may be resolved at trial and planning with this possible outcome in mind.

 Keeping these considerations in mind can help a party enter an EEOC mediation ready to take on the challenges and find a solution that works for everyone involved.